-By combining a few of the easier savings strategies, however, I was eventually able to get my final cost down to less than $1 per cartridge, which is all I’ve paid for the past six years now.
+By combining a few of the easier savings strategies, however, I was eventually able to get my final cost down to less than $1 per cartridge, which is consistently all I’ve paid for the past 15 years or so.

-If you’d like to enjoy that kind of savings yourself, just follow these three simple steps:
+If you’d like to enjoy that kind of savings yourself, just follow these three steps:

-If you are not already using Ebates, sign up without delay.
+If you are not already using Rakuten (formerly Ebates), sign up without delay.
 It’s quick, easy, and completely free.
-You can still shop with all your favorite online merchants, but you’ll earn cash back on every purchase (not only on computer ink) by going through Ebates to do so.
+You can still shop with all your favorite online merchants, but you’ll earn cash back on every purchase (not only on computer ink) by going through Rakuten to do so.
 Plus, if you sign up with my referral link, you’ll earn a $10 bonus after making your first purchase.

 When you buy ink or toner cartridges from 123inkjets.com (whether name brand or remanufactured), you get great savings and a 100% money-back guarantee.
 If you buy in bulk, you save even more and get free shipping.
-If you enter the site through an Ebates portal, you earn 16% back on every purchase (unless you’re shopping on a double-cash-back day, in which case it’s 32%).
-And if you take advantage of the 123Inkjet coupon codes listed on the Ebates page, you save an additional 15% off your purchase.
-(All these savings together drop the price on the cartridges I use to less than $2.50 a piece).
+And if you enter the site through an Rakuten portal, you earn anywhere from 11% to 32% cash back.
+Further, if you take advantage of the 123Inkjet coupon codes listed on the Rakuten page, you save an additional 15-20% off your purchase.
+(All these savings together drop the price on the cartridges I use to less than $2.00 a piece).

 When it’s time to replace your ink, take the empty cartridges to Office Depot.
-They’ll credit your Rewards Account for $2 per cartridge you bring in for recycling — up to five per day.
+They’ll credit your Rewards Account for $1 per cartridge you bring in for recycling — up to ten per month.
 (That drops the final cost of my cartridges to about 50-cents each if I buy on a double cashback day, or about $1 a piece if I purchase it at any other time).

 And that’s all there is to it.
 See?
 No big mystery, it just takes a little planning ahead.
 I almost always have ink on hand (and do I ever cringe over paying regular prices when I run out!).